 Rusizi River spans the distance of 117 kilometers.
 Along the way, the river forms part of the border between Rwanda and the Democratic Republic of Congo (DRC).
 Farther downstream, it borders Burundi and the DRC.

 As stated above, the volcanoes blocked Lake Kivu’s northern outlet towards Lake Edward.
 I always refer to the later as Lake Rutanzige but Ugandan authorities chose to honor King Edward VII instead.

-Many attractions in this part of Africa are named after members of the British royal family, explorers and prominent figures in history of the Royal Geographical Society (RGS).
+Many attractions in this part of Africa are named after members of the British royal family, explorers and prominent figures in the Royal Geographical Society (RGS).
 These include Lake Albert, Lake George, Lake Victoria, Mount Stanley, Mount Speke, Queen Elizabeth National Park and Murchison Falls National Park.

-Before gliding into Lake Tanganyika, Rusizi splits into several tributaries forming a delta and riparian swamps.
+Before gliding into Lake Tanganyika, Rusizi splits into several tributaries, forming a delta and riparian swamps.
 The streams are gentle at this point.
 In the 19th Century, some Arab traders thought the river flows out of Tanganyika towards the opposite direction.

 Uncertain of the actual direction of the flow, British explorers Richard Burton and John Speke pondered the possibility of Lake Tanganyika pumping water into the Nile via Rusizi and developed a preposterous south-north flow hypothesis.

 Obviously, Burton and Speke hadn’t been to the northern part of the river yet.
 On this side, the direction of its flow is clearly noticeable.
 Powered by gravity, Rusizi storms downhill through stunning landscapes and slows down as it approaches Tanganyika.
 Its fresh water supports lives of a variety of creatures and drives turbines to inject additional energy into three economies.